Easy Gluten Free Granola Recipe (Better Than Store-Bought)

 Shredded Coconut

 Shredded coconut is available in sweetened and unsweetened varieties.
-I prefer unsweetened in order to reduce my daily sugar intake and because the honey adds enough sweetness for my taste.
+I prefer unsweetened coconut flakes in order to reduce my daily sugar intake and because the honey adds enough sweetness for my taste.
 If you want your granola to be a little sweeter, you can certainly use sweetened coconut.

 Sliced Almonds